felangga/felangga.github.io/_posts/2013-03-25-spying-on-images-on-the-network.md

 How to use it:

 - For the storage location for the images that will be captured, we need to create a folder or we can use an existing folder.
 For example, I will create a folder /mitm/ located in the /root/ directory.
-Type in the terminal, "cd /root" <enter> then "mkdir mitm"
+Type in the terminal, "cd /root" &lt;enter&gt; then "mkdir mitm"

 - The folder has been created, now it's just a matter of using driftnet, the explanation of all driftnet functions can be seen in its **manual pages-**.
 Try typing "man driftnet"